MadisonMadi/Staff-Helper/README.md

 - /staffhelp tackleshoploc ➜ Tackle Shop Location Message
-  - The Tackle Shop can be found by going to /spawn, turn around and then to the right you will find the Tackle Shop.
+  - The Tackle Shop can be found by going to /spawn, go inside and turn around and then to the right you will find the Tackle Shop.

 - /staffhelp tutorial ➜ Tutorial Message